microclimate-dev2ops/knative-pipeline-events/README.md

  - After performing the `kubectl apply -f github_source_templates/git_repo.yml` you should find a webhook on your project in github.ibm.com (note - currently limited to using github.ibm.com if using this code base and instructions)

- - The application of the above yaml, will also have created a ksvc which is poked by the webhook when code changes are made
+ - The application of the above yaml will also have created a ksvc which is poked by the webhook when code changes are made

  - Delivering a code change to your repository will cause the webhook to poke the ksvc which starts a pod which in turn pokes the ksvc for the event handler (created when you performed the `kubectl apply -f event_handler/github-event-handler.yml`)